-	You know what they say about the beginning––it’s a very good place to start.
+You know what they say about the beginning – it’s a very good place to start.
 Wood flooring is manufactured on a massive scale, and the materials are sourced from all around the globe.
-There are so many different options when it comes to installing it in your home or business, so it’s a good call to do some preliminary research before you make your purchase.
+There are many different options when it comes to installing it in your home or business, so it’s a good call to do some preliminary research before you make your purchase.

 Let’s start with the very source of hardwood flooring: the tree itself.
 Once you know the anatomy of wood flooring, you’ll understand a bit more about why certain species of trees, growing characteristics, and the age of the tree itself all contribute to the final look of your floors.
 Every tree on earth can be segmented into five different parts: the pith, heartwood, sapwood, cambrium, and the bark.
 Of these five parts, the pith, heartwood, and sapwood all have an impact on the appearance of the wood used for flooring.
 For example, throughout these parts of the tree, pores and tunnels that carried sap and nutrients will in turn produce medullary rays, which are natural streaks of color that are a very desirable design characteristic in hardwood flooring.

-After you have determined that you are going to install hardwood floors, one of the very first decisions you’ll have to make has to do with the construction of the flooring.
+One of the very first decisions you’ll have to make has to do with the construction of the flooring.
 But wait – a hardwood floor is a hardwood floor, right?
 Well, it is right but it can also be a lot more.
-Hardwood floors can be either solid or engineered, and factors like where you live, where the floors are being installed, and what your lifestyle is like should all play into which one you decide to go with.
+Hardwood floors can be constructed as either a solid or engineered piece of wood, and factors like where you live, where the floors are being installed, and what your lifestyle is like should all play into which floor you select.

 Generally, there are four types of solid wood flooring cuts:

 Wood flooring is severely affected by climate, humidity in particular.
 Engineered hardwood was designed to provide more stability.
 Engineered hardwood flooring is made up of layers, not all being wood.
-The top, or wear layer, and bottom layer is wood, which comes in a variety of species.
+The top, or wear layer, and bottom layer are both made of wood, which comes in a variety of species.
 In most cases the core is constructed from 5 to 9 layers of plywood that crisscross in different directions, adding stability to the floor.

-Engineered wood flooring is often less than ¾ inches thick and is installed using staples and/or glue.
+Engineered wood flooring is typically 3/8” thick and is installed using staples and/or glue or floating.
 Learn more about how it’s made and when it came into use from our post, “Engineered Wood Flooring 101.”